 Table of Contents

 We often hear that inverter air conditioners may save us up to 50% on our electricity bill compared to a traditional aircon unit, suggesting that the minimum savings we can have are estimated to be about 30%.

 The real question is, do inverter ACs really make less energy for consumers to save money, or it is just another marketing hype?
-If you are curious about inverter air conditioners and their energy efficiency, keep reading to have a better idea of how inverter technology helps save electricity.
+If you are curious about inverter aircon vs non inverter air conditioning units and their energy efficiency, keep reading to have a better idea of how inverter technology helps save electricity.

 Inverter technology maintains a set temperature to save energy consumption.
-In an inverter aircon, the compressor runs by reducing the speed of the motor after the room achieves a certain room temperature.
+In an inverter air conditioning unit, the compressor runs by reducing the speed of the motor after the room achieves a certain room temperature.

-In layman’s terms, an inverter aircon is a technology that stops air conditioners when the room reaches the cooling requirement, making the aircon consumption and energy costs less.
+In layman’s terms, an inverter aircon is a technology that stops air conditioners when the room reaches the cooling requirement, making the aircon consumption and energy costs less than in non inverters.

 Inverter air conditioning runs constantly at a variable compressor speed.
 The inverter compressor will manage the motor speed to keep the desired temperature.
 For example, the set temperature is at 20°C. To achieve this temperature setting, the compressor will run at full speed.
 Once the set temperature is achieved, the compressor will slow down to a pace sufficient to keep the low temperature, but it will not switch off, unlike non-inverter ACs.